kimminsum/drone_simulation/README.md

 ## I. Physics

 - Reference: Verlet Algorithm
-  This algorithm works as tree structure that node is vertex and trunk is side.
+  <br> This algorithm works as tree structure that node is vertex and trunk is side.